ncoghlan/misc/notes/python3/questions_and_answers.rst

 after it was first made available.
-That's also why I consider the Twisted developers a key audience for any increases in the scope of single source support in Python 3.5 (and their support for the idea is certainly one of the factors behind the likely return of binary interpolation support).
+That's also why I consider the Twisted developers a key audience for any increases in the scope of single source support in Python 3.5 (and their support for the idea is certainly one of the factors behind the planned return of binary interpolation support).

 That's the way the path to Python 3 will be smoothed at this point: by identifying blockers to migration and knocking them down, one by one.
 The